diffblue/gitlab/doc/administration/postgresql/replication_and_failover.md

    ```

 1. Run `gitlab-ctl reconfigure`.
 This writes the configuration but does not restart PostgreSQL service.
-1. Run `gitlab-ctl patroni restart`.
-This will restart PostgreSQL and applies the new `wal_level` without triggering
+1. Run `gitlab-ctl patroni restart` to restart PostgreSQL and apply the new `wal_level` without triggering
    failover.
-For the duration of restart cycle, cluster leader is unavailable.
+For the duration of restart cycle, the cluster leader is unavailable.
 1. Verify the change by running `SHOW wal_level` with `gitlab-psql`.

-#### Step 2: Configure the leader of the new cluster
+#### Configure the leader of the new cluster

 Configure the first node of the new cluster.
-See the documentation on [configuring Patroni cluster](#configuring-patroni-cluster).
+It becomes the leader of the new cluster.

-This node will become the leader of the new cluster.
-You can use the configuration of the existing cluster as long as
+You can use the configuration of the existing cluster, if it is compatible with the new
-they are compatible with the new PostgreSQL version.
+PostgreSQL version.
+Refer to the documentation on [configuring Patroni clusters](#configuring-patroni-cluster).

-In addition to the common configuration you must apply the following in `gitlab.rb` to:
+In addition to the common configuration, you must apply the following in `gitlab.rb` to:

 1. Make sure that the new Patroni cluster uses a different scope.
 The scope is used to namespace the Patroni settings
    in Consul, making it possible to use the same Consul cluster for the existing and the new clusters.